-The Scape Seat Bag is part of a new bikepacking luggage range from the brand best known for its leather saddles.
-Brooks has been making panniers, backpacks, and traditional saddlebags for some years now, so the move into the bikepacking market isn’t surprising.
+The Scape Seat Bag is part of a new range of bikepacking luggage from the brand best known for its leather saddles.
+Brooks has been making panniers, backpacks and traditional saddlebags for some years now, so the move into the bikepacking market isn’t surprising.

 The seat bag is made up of two parts: an outer holster and a waterproof inner bag with an 8L capacity.
 The materials used are high quality: the outer fabric is durable 600D polyester while the inner bag has an impressive 50,000mm waterproof rating – much more than most waterproof jackets.

 My favourite feature is the air valve on the inner drybag.
 You can open the air lock to compress the bag down tightly and then lock it off to prevent further air getting in.
 The valve is easy to twist even in gloves and is an excellent way to reduce the pack size.
 Other useful features include the daisy chain for attaching smaller bags or various belongings, and a loop on the rear to mount a light.

 The Scape bag fitted securely to my bike’s seat post, and there was very little sway when riding – unlike some other seat bags I’ve tried.
 There are two Velcro straps that latch around the seat post and then two straps that are designed to thread through the saddle rails and clip back on to the sides of the bag.
 These worked well and held the bag tight to my bike.

 Seatpacks like this need a reasonable amount of room between the saddle and rear tyre.
 With short legs and a bike with 700C wheels, it’s something I’m always conscious of.
 The Scape bag had only minimal clearance.